What is the best exercise for weight loss?

-You can’t truly gain these benefits from exercise that you hate and do sporadically.
+You can’t truly gain these benefits from exercise you hate and do sporadically.
 In order to reap these benefits, exercise has to be a regular thing.
-Otherwise, you will have to deal with the Principle of Reversibility
+Otherwise, you will have to deal with the Principle of Reversibility.

-.
 In a nutshell, this means that when you stop exercising, you begin to lose the benefits you accumulated from regular exercise.
-“Yo-yo exercising” produces very little benefits, if any.
-A base level of fitness is never established to cause any substaintial changes in the body.
+“Yo-yo exercising” produces very few benefits, if any.
+A base level of fitness is never established to cause any substantial changes in the body.

-Many people don’t even make it that far because they hate the exercises that they are doing and are not committed to doing it often enough to actually build up a base level of fitness.
+Many people don’t even make it that far because they hate the exercises they are doing.
+Therefore, they are not committed to doing them often enough to build up a base level of fitness.

 CONSISTENCY OVER INTENSITY

-Also, there’s the misconception that if an exercise isn’t done at a certain intensity level that it will not give you weight loss benefits.
+Also, there’s the misconception that if an exercise isn’t done at a certain intensity level, it will not give you weight loss benefits.
 This is NOT entirely true.

-1. If you are living a sedentary lifestyle then ANY exercise, even at low intensity, can contribute to weight loss IF you remain consistent.
-This will obviously increase your weekly calorie expenditure.
+1. If you are living a sedentary lifestyle, ANY exercise, even at low intensity, can contribute to weight loss IF you remain consistent.
+This will increase your weekly calorie expenditure.

 2. If you already exercising but still do it sporadically, then simply making it more of a habit will contribute to weight loss because you increase weekly caloric expenditure through increased exercise frequency, even at the same intensity.

-3. You exercise consistently and established it as a habit but sill not losing weight?
-Now might be time to increase your duration, add some variety, or explore higher intensities.
+3. You exercise consistently and have established it as a habit, but you’re still not losing weight?
+Now might be the time to increase your duration, add some variety, or explore higher intensities.
 Or maybe you need to take another look at your eating habits.

 The takeaway message here is this – you are more likely to sustain any healthy habit and reap its benefits if you enjoy doing it and it makes you feel HAPPY!

-Do you agree?
+👉 Do you agree?
 Or no?
 Feel free to post your comments below.
-If you have a story of your own, share it.
-I can’t wait to read it.